fverdugo/XM_40017/docs/src/index.md

 ([click here](https://studiegids.vu.nl/EN/courses/2023-2024/XM_40017#/)) and our Canvas page (for registered students).

 !!! note
-    This page contains only part of the course material.
+    This page contains only a part of the course material.
 The rest is available on Canvas.
 In particular, **the lecture notes in this public webpage do not fully cover all topics in the final exam**.

 ## How to use this page